eduvpn/android/README.md

 necessary.
 Use this if you want to use an official release.

     $ ./build_app_tar.sh

-If you have set up the Android Rebuilds SDK you can use

-    $ ./ar_build_app_tar.sh

 You'll find the signed output APK in ${HOME}/Projects.